Oi Gente!

 What a great idea!
 I never though to add walnuts to the rice, but I think it will work great together!
 Will try it next week!

 This is such a nice wholesome recipe that’s versatile and family friendly.
-I would love to make big batches of this rice and pair it with entrees every night.
+I love to make big batches of this rice and pair it with entrees every night.

 Wow!
 This was fantastic!
 I happen to have pecans on hand so I used them and I loved it.
 Hard to picture walnuts being even better than this.
 The recipe didn’t specify which kind of rice.
 I used Basmati rice with chicken stock.
 Basmati rice instructions says 1 cup to 2 liquid ratio so I split the difference and used 1 3/4 cup of stock.
 Did everything else exactly as instructed and it came out perfect.
 So Flavorful!